-To book Deborah Meaden please contact a JLA agent.
+To book Deborah Meaden please contact your JLA Agent.

 Deborah built three businesses before taking on the family’s holiday parks empire.
 She concentrated on service, kept the most profitable locations and then sold her stake for over £110m.
 Deborah refutes the idea that the customer is king.
 She prefers to treat them as respected friends: “We should care about their opinions and deal with their problems, but accept the limits of the relationship.”